Funding4HomeCare

 Because the fee is agreed upon from the start, it never changes.
 You’ll know the exact cost of the funding before you receive a single dollar.
 This straightforward approach removes the guesswork and lets you budget effectively.
 You can get the funding you need to cover payroll and other expenses without the headache of calculating fluctuating interest payments.

-How Costs Compare to a Bank Loan
+Payroll Funding Costs vs. a Traditional Bank Loan

 It’s true that bank loans often advertise lower interest rates.
 However, for most home care agencies, that’s where the advantages end.
 Banks have a long and difficult application process, require mountains of paperwork, and often aren’t willing to work with businesses that have inconsistent cash flow due to insurance and government payment cycles.
 Even if you are approved, it can take weeks to get the money.